MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.LogicApp/v1.0.8/Get-AzureRmIntegrationAccountAgreement.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmIntegrationAccountAgreement** cmdlet gets an integration account agreement from an azure_2 resource group.
+The **Get-AzureRmIntegrationAccountAgreement** cmdlet gets an integration account agreement from an Azure resource group.
 Specify the integration account name, resource group name, and agreement name.

 This module supports dynamic parameters.